VA Loan Help Center

 What are the VA loan occupancy requirements?

-VA loans are intended for primary residences, you must certify that you intend to occupy the home as your primary residence.
-In most cases, this means moving in within 60 days of closing.
-However, there are built-in exceptions for active-duty service members: if you're deployed or have military obligations that prevent you from moving in, your spouse or dependent child can satisfy the occupancy requirement.
-Active-duty buyers who receive PCS orders after closing also have flexibility around the occupancy rules.
+VA loans are intended for primary residences.
+Borrowers must certify they intend to occupy the home as their primary residence, generally within 60 days of closing.
+Active-duty service members have built-in exceptions — if deployment or military obligations prevent moving in on schedule, a spouse or dependent child can satisfy the occupancy requirement on the veteran's behalf.
+Buyers who receive PCS orders after closing also have recognized flexibility around the occupancy rules given the nature of military service.

 Can I rent out a home I bought with a VA loan?

 Yes, under certain conditions.
-Once you've satisfied the initial occupancy requirement, typically living in the home for at least 12 months, you can rent it out if your circumstances change.
-PCS orders are actually one of the most commonly accepted reasons to convert a VA-financed home to a rental.
-If you do rent it out and still have remaining VA entitlement, you may also be able to purchase again with a VA loan at your new location.
-Rental income from the vacated property may also be able to be used to offset your mortgage payment for qualification purposes on the new loan.
+Once the initial occupancy requirement is satisfied — typically after living in the home for at least 12 months — you can convert it to a rental if your circumstances change.
+PCS orders are one of the most commonly accepted reasons to convert a VA-financed primary residence to a rental property.
+If you do rent it out and still have remaining entitlement, you may also be able to use your VA benefit again to purchase at your new location.
+Rental income from the vacated property may count toward qualification on the new loan.

 Can I use a VA loan to buy investment property or a vacation home?

-No, VA loans are strictly for primary residences.
-You cannot use a VA loan to purchase a standalone investment property or vacation home.
-However, there is a strategy that some VA buyers use: purchasing a multi-family property (2–4 units) with a VA loan, living in one unit as their primary residence, and renting out the other units.
-This is completely allowed and can be a powerful wealth-building strategy.
-I've helped Massachusetts veterans use this approach to generate rental income while living essentially for free.
+No. VA loans are restricted to primary residences — you cannot use one to purchase a standalone investment property or vacation home.
+However, there is a powerful strategy within those rules: purchasing a multi-family property of two to four units with a VA loan, living in one unit as your primary residence, and renting out the remaining units.
+This is fully permitted and is one of the most effective wealth-building uses of the VA benefit available to Massachusetts veterans.

 How do I get pre-approved for a VA loan in Massachusetts?